ludovicolc/tomato_desease_cnn/README.md

 ## Final considerations
 The final model has superior overall performance, but there is a discrepancy in the calibration of the different classes, which could impact decision-making post-classification.
 Specifically, the "healthy" class is more accurately calibrated in the intermediate model (with the best parameters and 20 epochs) than the final model.
-For the application the final model was selected based on the overall performance.

 *One could argue that having a better "healthy" class calibration is better because is preferable to predict a diseased plant, verify the leaf,*
 *and find that it is healthy, rather than predict a healthy plant and later discover that it had a disease that has since progressed.
 Modifying*